Flashcards in The cell cycle Deck (16):

 What is the Go phase?

--Differentiation- a cell that becomes specialised is no longer to divide.
+-Differentiation- a cell that becomes specialised is no longer able to divide.

 -DNA damaged- cell is no longer able to divide.